 - Aerospace & Defense

 - Cleaning Agent Manufacturing

 The St. Louis region has strategic access to all major modes of transportation.
 The Freightway develops intermodal connections in the region to offer freight users flexibility and efficiency when shipping cargo across various freight platforms.

-- Third largest inland port
+- Second largest inland port

 - Four interstates with national access

 - Five airports with capacity